OpenTable: History

+In 2024, OpenTable signed a partnership deal with Visa that gives certain cardholders access to reservation slots at popular restaurants.

 Information

 For users

 Users search for restaurants and reservations based on such parameters as dates, times, cuisine, and price range.
 Users who have registered their email address with the system will then receive a confirmation email.
 Users can also receive 100 or 1,000 points after dining that can be redeemed for discounts at member restaurants.

 The company also has a mobile application that allows users to find and book dinner reservations.

+In April 2024, the company announced a policy change under which anonymous reviews will no longer be allowed beginning May 22.
+All reviews will display the user's display photo and first name at a minimum, and all existing reviews will be retroactively deanonymized to meet this standard.
+After receiving significant pushback, OpenTable quickly announced that it would not apply the new policy retroactively, leaving previous reviews anonymous.
+The start of the new policy was also pushed back to later in the year.

 For restaurants

 Restaurant owners use an Electronic Reservation Book which computerizes restaurant host-stand operations and replaces existing paper reservation systems.
 The system handles reservation management, table management, guest recognition, and email marketing.